Why is problem solving left out when practicing Project-Based Learning

 How can we support animals in our local environment?

-The final product here might involve anything from planting indigienous plants and crafting makeshift animal homes, to petitioning the public to protect local animal habitats.
+The final product here might involve anything from planting indigenous plants and crafting makeshift animal homes to petitioning the public to protect local animal habitats.

 The point is students are learning content in context, engaging with real-world problems, and ultimately positively impacting their local environment.